c3g/GenPipes_Docs/docs/source/get-started/trbs_runtime/gp_user_trbs.rst

     **Fix**

     Most of the GenPipes pipeline commands require you to supply input data in the form of readsets, design files and configuration.
-Refer to the `test datasets <https://datahub-90-cw3.p.genap.ca/>`_and `genomes <https://genpipes.readthedocs.io/en/latest/c3gres/cvmfs_genomes.html>`_ if a specific genome that you need to provide to the pipeline is not available in the GenPipes deployment on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_,formerly Compute Canada, servers.
+Refer to the `GenPipes Test Datasets`_ and :ref:`reference genomes <doc_cvmfs_genomes>`, if a specific genome that you need to provide to the pipeline is not available in the GenPipes deployment on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_,formerly Compute Canada, servers.

 .. dropdown:: :material-outlined:`help;2em` Why does the pipeline does not execute at all?